 When my son was first diagnosed, I felt like I couldn’t breathe.
 Although reading medical information and psychological studies was informative, I just could not imagine our new normal.
 I realized very quickly that I wanted to read the stories from patients of their experiences of living with vitiligo, and I wanted to connect to the vitiligo community.
 The following are a few of the websites, social media accounts, and in-person support groups that I have found helpful.

 If you’re here, you are in the right place.
 Living Dappled is creating a very supportive social media community surrounding vitiligo.
-Earlier this year, Living Dappled published a list of vitiligo leaders and hashtags on social media.
-Feeling alone?
-Needing inspiration?
-Check it out!
+Join the Dappled Darlings Community membership network to access a private Facebook group and events.

 For days leading up to and following my son’s diagnosis, I could not sleep.
 I could not eat.
 My hair started falling out from the anxiety.
 Then I found Keith Evan’s blog.
 Although he does not post often any more, reading his personal experiences with vitiligo and seeing the stories of his life as a photographer, for the first time I exhaled and knew we could do this.
 Life with vitiligo will go on, and great beauty can come from it.
 Keith, thank you for putting your story out there.